gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   And hints at Sindy's training with Special Leaf
 -   Able arrives with mail
     -   Mention that he hitched himself to the cross-country stage for most of the journey
-    -   And that a few others got off and are coming into town behind him (foreshadow arrival of Operators)
+    -   That a few others got off and are coming into town behind him (foreshadow arrival of Operators)
+    -   And that the stage will be back in a couple of days for the return trip (foreshadow stowing away in Chapter 4)
 -   Maddy gets a letter, but Dockety arrives with Bluster and Bravo in tow before she can open it
     -   Dockety's version: they were caught stealing
     -   Their version (obviously a lie): they were gathering evidence that the bots are arming themselves